-'All assistance provided will be based on impartial assessments carried out in conjunction with local community leaders and independently of authorities.'117
+'All assistance provided will be based on impartial assessments carried out in conjunction with local community leaders and independently of authorities.'127

 - 5.1.8 At the G7 Foreign and Development Ministers' meeting in December 2021 the UK pledged £75 million of emergency aid to Afghanistan to provide lifesaving food, and emergency health services as well as shelter, water and hygiene services.
-This is part of £286 million already pledged in 2021 and will be delivered through the UN and other trusted delivery partners. - 5.1.9 On 16 December 2021, the UNHCR indicated that cash grants had been provided to 20,000 IDPs in the central region, which includes Kabul and surrounding provinces. - 5.1.10 The WFP reported on 23 January 2022 that:
+This is part of £286 million already pledged in 2021 and will be delivered through the UN and other trusted delivery partners128. - 5.1.9 On 16 December 2021, the UNHCR indicated that cash grants had been provided to 20,000 IDPs in the central region, which includes Kabul and surrounding provinces129. - 5.1.10 The WFP reported on 23 January 2022 that:

 WFP is scaling up to reach more than 23 million people in 2022 with emergency food assistance, nutrition and resilience activities.
-In areas where there are functioning local markets, WFP uses cash-based transfers to empower people with choice to address their essential needs, while also helping boost local businesses and economies.
+In areas where there are functioning local markets.
+WFP uses cash-based transfers to empower people with choice to address their essential needs, while also helping boost local businesses and economies.
 Cash based transfers include assistance distributed as physical bank notes, mobile money, value vouchers, and commodity vouchers.
 Cash liquidity remains a challenge and recipients rely on diversified cash disbursement options for different contexts.
+WFP contracts with financial service providers, such as banks, money transfer/remittance agencies and mobile network operators to deliver this assistance through:

-&lt;sup>115 OCHA, 'Afghanistan: ICCT Real-Time Response Overview', 23 December 2021
+125 OCHA, 'Afghanistan: ICCT Real-Time Response Overview', 23 December 2021

-UNDP, '\$667 million funding call to help Afghans through economic crisis', 21 October 2021 117 UNDP, '\$667 million funding call to help Afghans through economic crisis', 21 October 2021
+126 UNDP, '\$667 million funding call to help Afghans through economic crisis', 21 October 2021 127 UNDP, '\$667 million funding call to help Afghans through economic crisis', 21 October 2021

-&lt;sup>118 GOV.UK, 'Foreign Secretary Pledges to Support 1.8m Afghans...', 12 December 2021 UNHCR, 'Displaced families in Kabul caught in downward spiral', 16 December 2021
+128 GOV.UK, 'Foreign Secretary Pledges to Support 1.8m Afghans...', 12 December 2021 129 UNHCR, 'Displaced families in Kabul caught in downward spiral', 16 December 2021